 Because of insufficient rainfall available in any parts of the region, the possibility of planting rain-fed rice and corn cannot be done during the month.

 Sun-drying and rice stocking of previously harvested late-planted lowland 2nd palay is in progress across the region.

 REGION III (Central Luzon)

-In the eastern part of the region, harvesting of late-planted lowland 2nd palay has just begun; good to normal yield is expected.
-Those were benefited from adequate moisture and favorable weather condition that prevailed from planting to maturity.
+Harvesting of early-planted wet season corn has now begun in the eastern part of the region; good to normal yield is expected.
+Those were benefited from adequate moisture and favorable weather condition that prevailed over the region from the crops’ planting to maturity stages

 REGION IV-A (CALABARZON)

 Harvesting of early-planted wet season corn in most parts of the region has just begun; good to normal yield is anticipated because the crops received sufficient moisture during their critical stage of growth and development.